 - Specialized shell-making equipment

 - Horizontal vacuum precision furnace

 - Short runs or high-volume production

-We use state-of-the-art wax processing equipment.
-Our semi-automatic wax injection machine allows us to fabricate wax patterns more quickly and reduce the timeframe to completion.
+We use the latest wax processing technology.
+Our semi-automatic wax injection machines allow us to make wax patterns quickly and reduce the time it takes to finish the project.

-Our dewaxing machine melts the pattern quickly without cracking the investment.
-We employ specialized equipment to pour the molten metal without creating air bubbles, minimizing the risk of defects.
-This is followed by a thorough quality assurance process.
+Our dewaxing machines quickly melt the pattern without cracking the ceramic shell.
+We use specialized equipment to pour the molten metal without creating air pockets, minimizing the risk of defects.
+A thorough quality assurance process follows.